ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 This should be in your gas cost estimations based on how many times the precompile function does a read or a write.
 For example, if the precompile modifies the state slot of its precompile address twice then the gas cost for that function would be `40_000`.
+However if the precompile does additional operations and requires more computational power, then you should increase the gas costs accordingly.

 On top of these gas costs, we also have to account for the gas costs of AllowList gas costs.
 These are the gas costs of reading and writing permissions for addresses in AllowList.
 These are defined